 Social networks describe properties of interacting individuals, and understanding how social networks evolve thereby requires a multilevel selection framework (Fisher and McAdam 2017).
 Although individual-level selection on network position has been well documented in a wide range of organisms (Silk et al. 2003; McDonald 2007; Ryder et al. 2008; Silk et al. 2009; Oh and Badyaev 2010; Formica et al. 2012; Wey and Blumstein 2012; Brent et al. 2013; Gilby et al. 2013; Wey et al. 2013; Bar Ziv et al. 2016; Cheney et al. 2016; Lehmann et al. 2016; Formica et al. 2020), the effect of overall network structure on individual fitness has been rarely quantified.
 In a rare look at selection on group social network traits, Royle et al. (2012) found that nestling great tits in families with higher mean strength better resolved conflicts over parental investment and were more likely to survive.
 This study considered selection on average strength and then dropped individual strength from the selection analysis.
 We add to Royle et al. (2012) by using contextual analyses to quantify how selection simultaneously operates on individual and group social network traits.
 Without applying a multilevel selection framework across sexes and resource distributions, we would fail to fully understand the social and ecological variables shaping the evolution of social networks.

 Predicting how social networks evolve in response to multilevel selection is an ongoing challenge (Fisher and McAdam 2017).
 First, for social networks to respond to multilevel selection, there must be some transmissible component of network structure across generations.
 Although additive genetic variance has been found for some aspects of individual social network position (Fowler et al. 2009; Lea et al. 2010; Brent et al. 2013), the potential for heritability of emergent social network traits is currently unknown.
 Furthermore, we know very little about the relationship between individual and group social network traits (Cantor et al. 2020).
 If individual and group network traits are correlated, selection at one level may either accelerate or constrain evolution at another level (Bijma and Wade 2008).
 In this study, males with higher individual connectedness (strength) and individual centrality (betweenness) secured more mates, but females produced more eggs when in less connected (dense) networks.
 Depending on the relationship between individual and group connectedness, the evolution of more connected males may be constrained by reduced reproductive output of females in more connected networks (Goodnight et al. 1992).
-Future research on the genetic underpinnings and interrelatedness of individual and group network traits is required for understanding the evolutionary implications of multilevel selection on social networks.
+Future research on the genetic underpinnings and interrelatedness of individual and group network traits is required for understanding the evolutionary implications of sex- and context- dependent multilevel selection on social networks.

 References